AditiChandra18/Modak-Detection-in-images-/README.md

 The third code provides the testing of images and finally detect the modak in an image

 The results are:
-1. Output of calculation of dimension of bounding box
+1. Output of calculation of dimension of bounding box (example)
 ![dimension of bounding box output](https://user-images.githubusercontent.com/37157534/72637806-18a4a400-3988-11ea-828a-b51f3fae1a14.JPG)